deeparocks/impactdaos-xyz/posts/4-12-case-studies.md

 ---
 chapter: 4
-title: Impact DAOs Case Studies
+title: Impact DAO Case Studies
 description: We profile 12 Impact DAOs and how they DAO
 ---